 Next, you can blend the two mixture for a quick and simple popsicle, or you can add a layer at a time, freezing in between to create the white and yellow layers like we did!

-- Drill and corresponding drill bit (sized to whatever popsicle stick you need to fit!)
+These acrylic stands are SUPER easy to make.
+To make these, you’ll simply need an acrylic riser set and drill and corresponding drill bit (sized to whatever popsicle stick you need to fit).

-These acrylic stands are SUPER easy to make, but be sure to note that if you’re using a large popsicle stick, you’ll have to drill a small hole and then use progressively larger drill bits until the hole is the size you need.
+But be sure to note that if you’re using a large popsicle stick, you’ll have to drill a small hole first.
+And then, use progressively larger drill bits until the hole is the size you need.

 You can use the same popsicle recipe as before, but instead make them layered in mini round ice trays.
 The ones we used (linked above) are perfect because they have a rubber bottom to make the “bon bons” easy to pop out!

 Once you’ve made the bites, melt the yogurt chips and stir in a bit of your favorite gel coloring to dip the bon bons in quickly.
 Then dip them in sprinkles and place back in the freezer until ready to serve.

 All in all you can’t really go wrong with a popsicle party, but these should definitely get you off to a good start!
 Do you all have a favorite reduced-sugar popsicle recipe?
 I think I’m still stuck on the yogurt dipped popsicle bon bons, but maybe I’m just bias.

 - Large mixing bowl

 - 3 cups chopped fresh pineapple